MOROCCO ITINERARY AND BUDGET COST

-Morocco is an interesting country that has mystified travelers since time immemorial.
-The number of activities to do and places to visit here is plentiful; you can be at the scorching Sahara desert one day, then getting lost at the labyrinth-like medinas the next day, then marveling at ancient forts and ruins that littered the country on another day.
+Morocco is an exciting country that has mystified travelers since time immemorial.
+There are lots to do and visit; you can be at the scorching Sahara desert one day, then getting lost at the labyrinth-like medinas the next day, and then marveling at ancient forts and ruins that littered the country on another day.
 It is also visa-free for most nationalities – Filipinos included, so visiting it is just straightforward.
-In this blog post, I will share my Morocco itinerary – all the cities I visited and also the expenses I spent on each one.
+In this blog post, I will share my Morocco itinerary – all the cities I saw and the expenses I spent on each one.

 I traveled around Morocco for 16 days and visited the following cities – Rabat, Fez, Chefchaouen, and Marrakech.
-I also did a Sahara tour where we visited the famed fortress of Ait Benhaddou in Ouarzazate and stayed for a night at the Sahara Desert.
-Before arriving at the country, I didn’t even have a concrete itinerary, and all I had was an exit ticket from Marrakech to Oslo.
-I relied on local’s recommendations and information found on other blogs, and from there, I pieced together an itinerary while on the country itself, reserving everything almost at the last minute.
+I also did a Sahara tour where we saw the famed fortress of Ait Benhaddou in Ouarzazate and stayed for a night in the Sahara Desert.
+Before arriving in the country, I didn’t even have a concrete itinerary, and all I had was an exit ticket from Marrakech to Oslo.
+I relied on local’s recommendations and information found on other blogs.
+From there, I pieced together an itinerary while on the country itself, reserving everything almost at the last minute.

-- I decided to fly to Rabat after I saw a very cheap promo from Ryanair (it only cost me 35€ with luggage).
+- I decided to fly to Rabat after seeing a very cheap promo from Ryanair (it only cost me 35€ with luggage).

 - Rabat is safe.
-The locals here are nicer than in other cities and I didn’t feel hassled at all.
+The locals here are friendlier than in other cities, and I didn’t feel hassled at all.

-- You can reach most of the interesting sites by taking the tram.
+- You can reach most of the exciting sites by taking the tram.

-- The price of everything here is cheaper than the other cities I visited in the country.
+- The price of everything here is lower than in the other cities I visited in the country.